How to restore Mac to previous date with or without Time Machine

 So, let me take you through some simple solutions to restore Mac to the previous date.

-How to restore Mac to earlier date?
+How to restore Mac to an earlier date?

-Remember that a full system reset will restore the computer to earlier date on Mac, along with the contents of your backup, so ensure you have any recent important files backed up elsewhere.
+Remember that a full system reset will restore the computer to an earlier date on Mac, along with the contents of your backup, so ensure you have any recent important files backed up elsewhere.

 Restore Mac to a previous date using Time Machine